 As a live performer, you can catch Petey in stand-up and improv shows around town, or as the host of The Mary Dolan Show, a comedic variety show that is a "heroic defiance of good taste" (Weekly Dig).
 Described by NPR as “fearless onstage… subversive and versatile”, Petey is an enigmatic live performer, and pretty darn cute to boot.

 Click HERE for booking, general inquiries, or to profess your undying love.

 "Just as Wiig and McCarthy typify a new brand of... performer, whose humor is broad and daring and whose films flout Hollywood stereotypes by valuing friendship and self-fulfillment over romance, Gibson represents an even more radical breed of comedian.
-They* defy easy classification, in terms of both gender and genre.
-Are they a drag performer?
+He* defies easy classification, in terms of both gender and genre.
+Is he a drag performer?
 A character actor?
 A stand-up?
 An improviser?
-Petey's ambiguous presentation and willingness to toy with gender make them at once subversive and versatile." -WBUR.org
+Petey's ambiguous presentation and willingness to toy with gender make him at once subversive and versatile." -WBUR.org

 *Original piece utilized she/her pronouns and has been updated here to reflect Petey's pronouns now.